marnoux/stunning-dollop/README.md

-#dirty hack, have a better idea ?
+#I have no idea what Copilot was doing there.